 You know the feeling…you’ve just shaved your legs and are enjoying how smooth your skin feels.
-Suddenly, an uncomfortable side effect occurs: itching!
+Suddenly, an uncomfortable side effect occurs, itching!
+You may be asking yourself "Argh, Why are my legs itchy?!!"
 Red bumps near your hair pores can appear and your sensitive skin is feeling irritated.

-Experiencing itching after shaving is a pretty common problem.
+Experiencing itching and skin irritation after shaving is a pretty common problem.
 In this post, we’ll explore why this happens and provide some information on how to avoid itching after shaving.

 Why Does Shaved Hair Itch?